w3c/wai-website/pages/about/groups/agwg.md

 See the full [List of publications by the AG Working Group](https://www.w3.org/groups/wg/ag/publications/).

-W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group &mdash; see the list and instructions for disclosing a patent on [Specifications published by the Group &mdash; Intellectual property rights &mdash; AG Working Group](https://www.w3.org/groups/wg/ag/ipr/#specs).
+W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group &mdash; for details, see [Licensing Commitments &mdash; Intellectual property rights &mdash; AG Working Group](https://www.w3.org/groups/wg/ag/ipr/#specs).

+There are also instructions for [How to Make a Patent Disclosure](https://www.w3.org/groups/wg/ag/ipr/#specs).

 ## Contact the chairs